hnguyen110/Quiz-Client-UI/README.md

 ## Documentation

-The application uses Swagger and the internal API dashboard from DRF for documentation.
-You can use Swagger to generate the API specification file and import it to Postman to make API requests to the server.
-Swagger also shows all the APIs of the application at a higher level.
-Or you can use the internal API dashboard if you need to debug the API and profile the SQL commands.
+The application uses Swagger and the internal interactive API dashboard from DRF.
+You can generate the API documentation that can be imported to Postman to perform API requests to the server using Swagger.
+Swagger also shows all the APIs supported by the application at a higher level.
+Or you can use the internal API dashboard in case of SQL command inspection.

 View the Swagger documentation by visiting the following location.
 ```bash